Integral-Einstein hypersurfaces in spheres: Introduction

 where $\nu$ is the unit normal vector field along $x\in M^n$.
-It is a well known fact by Takahashi's theorem \cite{Takahashi 1966} that \emph{$M^n$ is minimal if and only if there exists a constant $\lambda$ such that $\Delta \varphi_a =-\lambda\varphi_a$ for all $a \in \mathbb{S}^{n+1}$}.
+There are many applications of minimal submanifolds in spheres by using the height functions recently, such as Solomon-Yau's conjecture \cite{Ge Li 2022 Volume gap}, Perdomo's conjecture \cite{Ge Li 2020 A lower bound second fundamental form} and isoperimetric-type inequality \cite{Li-Chen isoperimetric inequality}.
+The well known Takahashi theorem \cite{Takahashi 1966} states that \emph{$M^n$ is minimal if and only if there exists a constant $\lambda$ such that $\Delta \varphi_a =-\lambda\varphi_a$ for all $a \in \mathbb{S}^{n+1}$}.
 Analogously, we find that the same equation for $\psi_a$ is a sufficient and necessary condition for minimal CSC hypersurfaces (see Theorem \ref{thm the equivalent of minimal CSC CMC hypersurfaces}).
 Similar characterization for constant mean curvature is also obtained.
 These lead us to study the uniform bounds of the $L^2$ squared norm of the position height function $\varphi_a$ on minimal CSC hypersurfaces.
 It turns out that the bounds characterize exactly the totally geodesic hypersphere, the non-IE minimal Clifford torus $S^{1}(\sqrt{\frac{1}{n}})\times S^{n-1}(\sqrt{\frac{n-1}{n}})$ and the IE minimal CSC hypersurfaces (see Theorem \ref{thm main Volume estimation of minimal hypersurface}).
 Here the Reilly formula (\cite{Reilly 1977}) is applied and then an alternative characterization of IE hypersurfaces follows (see Theorem \ref{thm-IE-hypers-charact}), which shows the non-IE property of $S^{1}(r)\times S^{n-1}(\sqrt{1-r^2})\subset\mathbb{S}^{n+1}$ and the IE property of minimal isoparametric hypersurfaces with $g\geq3$ principal curvatures.
 Moreover, if $ M^n$ is a closed minimal CSC hypersurface in $\mathbb{S}^{n+1}$ with $S=\|A\|^2>n$ and constant $f_3={\rm Tr}(A^3)$, then $ M^n$ is an IE hypersurface (see Corollary \ref{cor-f3-isop}).
 Here the Cheng-Yau operator \cite{Cheng Yau Math Ann 1977} is applied which greatly simplifies the proof for isoparametric hypersurfaces in Theorem \ref{thm Volume estimation of minimal isoparametric hypersurfaces}.
 As applications of the integral inequalities about $\varphi_a$, we also obtain some spherical Bernstein theorems (see Theorem \ref{thm applitions of intergal formula}).
+Specifically, we demonstrate that the non-totally geodesic minimal hypersurfaces cannot curl up near an equator.
+In particular, if $n=2$, the distance from the equator is only related to the Euler characteristic $\chi$ of the minimal surface $M^2$.
+Hence any embedded closed minimal surface of genus no more than $\mathfrak{g}$ inside a tubular neighborhood of constant radius $r(\mathfrak{g})>0$ around an equator in $\mathbb{S}^3$ is an equator.
+This can be compared to the result that there are infinitely many minimal surfaces in some neighborhood of an equator (cf. \cite{Kapouleas and Yang 2010,Wiygul David 2020}).